Officials across ENC make changes to National Night Out events due to weather

 GREENVILLE, N.C.
 (WNCT) – Several officials are making changes to their National Night Out schedule due to weather.

+- New Bern Police announed its National Night Out has been rescheduled for Aug.
+11-12.
+The locations will remain the same: New Bern Police Department, New Bern Fire & Rescue and CarolinaEast EMS will participate in a “Parade of Lights” throughout neighborhoods.

+- Kinston Police has rescheduled its National Nigth Out to Aug.
+9 due to the potential for bad weather.
+The event is scheduled from 5-8 p.m. at Pearson Park, located at 210 W. Gordon St.

-- Havelock Police Department: Canceled their NNO scheduled for Tuesday, August 3.
+- In an email, Havelock Police Department canceled its NNO scheduled for Tuesday, August 3.
 On Friday, August 13, the Havelock Police Department will be teaming up with the Eastern Carolina Aviation Heritage Foundation and the Havelock Tourist & Event Center at the 10th Annual Fly-In Event from 5 p.m. to 9 p.m.

 - Pitt County Sheriff’s Office: The times (previously 5 p.m. – 8 p.m.) have been moved up to the new times of 11 a.m. to 6 p.m.